Weighted Moore-Penrose inverses of arbitrary-order tensors: Introductions

 In this paper, we study the weighted Moore-Penrose inverse of an arbitrary-order tensor.
-This paper extends the nice study of Brazell, Navasca, and Tamon \cite{BraliNT13} to arbitrary order.
 This study can lead to the enhancement of the computation of SVD and full rank decomposition of arbitrary-order tensor using {\it reshape} operation.
 With that in mind, we discuss some identities involving the weighted Moore-Penrose inverses of tensors and then obtain a few necessary and sufficient conditions of the reverse order law for the weighted Moore-Penrose inverses of arbitrary-order tensors via the Einstein product.